sanity/quickml/README.md

 	tree.dump(System.out);
 ```

-This is what the output might look like:
+This is what the output might look like for a larger dataset:

 	height in [69.0, 80.0, 81.0, 78.0, 74.0, 83.0]
 	  gender in [male]